Adult Community Education projects

 ACE providers can apply for a Level 1 and/or a Level 2 project.

-- Level 1 is focused on the traditional non-accredited foundation skills training.
+A Level 1 project is focused on the traditional non-accredited foundation skills training.

-- Level 1 and level 2 projects are built on the Foundation Skills Training Package units of competencies.
-This ensures that we maintain the existing quality framework and structures for both levels, but importantly for non-accredited and accredited foundation skills training.
+Both Level 1 and level 2 projects are built on the Foundation Skills Training Package units of competencies.
+This ensures that we maintain the existing quality framework and structures for both levels, particularly for non-accredited and accredited foundation skills training.

 Skills SA will also consider consortium project applications from ACE providers that consolidates local partnership opportunities that respond to ACE projects.